awslabs/aws-cloudfront-extensions/docs/en/distribution-management/ssl-certificates/import-existing-certificates.md

 3. Choose **Import Existing Certificates**.
 4. Choose **Import One Certificate**.
 5. Enter Certificate name, Certificate body, Certificate Private Body, and Certificate chain.

-[//]: # (6. &#40;Optional&#41; Choose *Automatically create distributions*, select a snapshot of a distribution that you want copy the config from. )

-[//]: # (7. &#40;Optional&#41;: Turn on switch if you’d like the solution to aggregate certificate. for example, if you have domain list *.example.com, 1xxx.example.com &#40;http://1.example.com/&#41;, 2xxx.example.com.
-The certificate will only contain *.example.com &#40;http://example.com/&#41;.
-[Suggest to remove, it is difficult for users to understand the logic behind. ])
-8. Click **Add new tag** to add a Tag for the resource (certificate, CloudFront Distributions) that will be created.
+6. Click **Add new tag** to add a Tag for the resource (certificate, CloudFront Distributions) that will be created.
-9. Click **Start job**.
+7. Click **Start job**.
-10. Verify the generated input parameters and if everything is fine then enter "Confirm" in input box and click "Apply" button.
+8. Verify the generated input parameters and if everything is fine then enter "Confirm" in input box and click "Apply" button.

 ## View import certificate job status